Money Can’t Buy Happiness, But ….

 Money can create problems, too.
 I know it’s hard to fathom, but having wealth creates worries and fears.
 The rich have to manage their money or their financial planners.
 Wealth folks worry about losing it all.
 The rich can overspend, go into debt and bankruptcy, just like anyone else.
 The wealthy can get swindled.
 Remember the Bernie Madoff swindle?

-In the interim, put money in it’s proper place.
-Recognize that having enough creates a certain contentment.
-Yet constant striving for more, or to reach a certain number on your net worth spreadsheet likely won’t make you any happier.
+Put money in it’s proper place, or reaching a certain number on your net worth spreadsheet likely won’t make you any happier.

 Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable.